camba1/nodenuxtjspostgresvaultdocker/vault/README.md

 # Vault

-## Setup Vault to ,anage the DB credentials
+## Setup Vault to manage the DB credentials

 Vault can leverage the DB DB secrets engine to manage the passwords for the DB.
 To do this we must follow the steps below: